Noorderkerk

-The Noorderkerk ("northern church") is a 17th-century Protestant church in Amsterdam, The Netherlands.
 A number of other towns in the Netherlands also have a Noorderkerk church, including The Hague, Hoorn and Kampen.

 History

 The church was built in the years 1620–1623 to serve the rapidly growing population of the new Jordaan neighbourhood.
 The Jordaan already had a church, the Westerkerk, but the city government decided that a second church should be built to serve the northern part of the neighbourhood.
 The Noorderkerk became the church for the common people, while the Westerkerk was used mainly by the middle and upper classes.